 - Fulbright Study Abroad—a U.S. Department of Education program for teachers to develop a better understanding of Russian studies with an in-country experience.

 - Update / Illinois International Review—newsletters with resources for K-12 teachers.

 - Culture Kits—students discover other cultures by exploring authentic tangible items.

 - Story and Craft Time Curriuculums—designed to introduce younger children to new cultures.

 - Other Resources—links to other resources available on the web.

-These Curricula were designed to be used within 9-12 and Community College courses.
-Additionally the curricula can serve as supplemental materials for collegiate survey courses.
+These Curricula were designed to be used within 9-12 grade and Community College courses.
+Additionally, the curricula can serve as supplemental materials for collegiate survey courses.